tongyao723/MAS.500-homework/hw3/Python27/MediaCloud-Flask-Example-master/README.md

 - Make sure you have Python 2.7 (and the pip package manager).
 - I also have Python 3.5 version in the other folder titled "Python35"
+  - This homework was originally written in Python 3.5 environment.
+I changed several syntaxes to adjust it to Python 2.7.
+Please pardon me if there are still some syntaxes that I failed to fix.

 You also need to install some requirements: